camaraproject/Commonalities/documentation/API-design-guidelines.md

 In general, all APIs must be secured to ensure who has access to what and for what purpose.
-Camara uses OIDC and CIBA for authentication and consent collection and to determine whether the user has, e.g., opted out of some API access.
+Camara uses OIDC and CIBA for authentication and consent collection and to determine whether the user has, e.g. opted out of some API access.

 The [Camara Security and Interoperability Profile](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-Security-Interoperability.md#purpose) defines that a single purpose is encoded in the list of scope values.
 The purpose is defined by W3C Privacy Vocabulary in the [purpose section](https://w3c.github.io/dpv/dpv/#vocab-purposes).